Some combinations of a verb + preposition need a noun or pronoun in between

 VERBS WITH A FIXED OBJECT

-Combinations of a particular verb with a particular object and a particular preposition, e.g. MAKE USE OF, fall into the category of collocations – non-grammatical word partnerships.
-More about collocations can be read in the post 111.
-Words with their Own Preposition and in a worksheet downloadable from this blog’s Learning Materials page.
+Combinations of a particular verb with a particular object and a particular preposition, e.g. MAKE USE OF, fall into the category of collocations – non-grammatical word partnerships (see 16.
+Ways of Distinguishing Similar Words and also a worksheet downloadable from this blog’s Learning Materials page).
+Other examples are:

 ATTACH IMPORTANCE TO